mbailey/ai_docs/README.md

 - **Examples when needed** - Include only when they clarify usage
 - **No duplication** - Each concept documented once

+## Local Files

+This repository ignores any files or directories containing `.local` in their name.
+This allows you to:
+- Add personal notes: `my-notes.local.md`
+- Create local directories: `experiments.local/`
+- Keep project-specific docs: `client-xyz.local.md`

+These files will remain in your local clone but won't be tracked by git.

 ## Access

 - **Clone locally**: `git clone https://github.com/mbailey/ai_docs`